jacebenson/cedar/docs/versioned_docs/version-2.0/deploy/vercel.md

 _If you choose this quick deploy experience, the following steps do not apply._

-## Redwood Project Setup
+## Cedar Project Setup

-If you already have a Redwood project, proceed to the next step.
+If you already have a Cedar project, proceed to the next step.

-Otherwise, we recommend experiencing the full Redwood DX via the [Redwood Tutorial](tutorial/foreword.md).
+Otherwise, we recommend experiencing the full Cedar DX via the [Cedar Tutorial](tutorial/foreword.md).
 Simply return to these instructions when you reach the "Deployment" section.

-## Redwood Deploy Configuration
+## Cedar Deploy Configuration

 Complete the following two steps.
 Then save, commit, and push your changes.